disulfidebond/VCF_Parsing_Analysis/README.md

 To conduct statistical calculations on these values, you could parse out the genotype field for only homozygous alternative genotype '1/1', and only select PL values with exceedingly high confidence, then count the number of occurrences of each for a Chi-Squared test:

-        # this will output a pandas series of 'True,False,...'
+        # this command will output a pandas series of 'True,False,...'
-        # of row entries in the SampleName column that match the literal string for homozygous reference genotype
+        # of row entries in the SampleName column that match the literal string for homozygous alternative genotype
-        col = vcfDF_reordered['SampleName'].str.contains('0/0')
+        col = vcfDF_reordered['SampleName'].str.contains('1/1')
         # output
         # 0    True
         # 1    False
         # ...

+        # another possibility is to select the data from pandas, and then parse out the values you want to a list
+        x = vcfDF_reordered['SampleName'].to_list()
+        xRes = []
+        for i in x:
+          splitRow = x.split(':')
+          xRes.append(splitRow[0])

-        # this will output a pandas series of 'True,False,...'
+        # this command will output a pandas series of 'True,False,...'
         # of row entries in the SampleName column that match the regex pattern for any allele with reference allele
         col = vcfDF_reordered['SampleName'].str.contains('\d\/0', regex=True)

-        # this will count the number of instances where this occurred, which you can then use for mean, STD, or a Chi-Sq test
+        # finally, you can count the number of instances where this occurred
+        # which you can then use for mean, STD, or a Chi-Sq test
         x.value_counts()
         # output
         # False    18773